 The story of the Hudson House begins with our great-grandparents, George and Helena Kaufman Ringler.
 George arrived at Ellis Island in 1908.
 He moved to the Adirondacks and began working and living at Barton Mines as the manager of the boarding house.
 Helena Kaufman made the crossing in 1911 to work as a governess in North River, NY.
 They met, married in 1913 and had four children.

 George was a true entrepreneur and started his own trucking business hauling the garnet out of Barton Mine.
 His new proprietorship was successful and in 1928 he had the resources to begin construction of this home.
-Helena helped design every aspect, keeping in mind that the house would give her the opportunity to earn some income with the additional space.
+Helena designed every detail, always keeping in mind that the house would give her the opportunity to earn some income with the additional space.
 That is why there are so many bedrooms upstairs with a master bedroom and bathroom downstairs.

 Once completed, Helena started renting rooms to skiers and hunters.